sangeet259/dotfiles/README.md

-# dotfiles
+# Dot.Files
-Repository to safely keep my dotfiles in the event of an apocalypse
+Repository to safely keep my dotfiles to source in the event of an apocalypse

-Contains :
+## Contains :
-* tmux tab completion
+1 tmux tab completion

-* git tab completion
+2 git tab completion

-* fancy git prompt
+3 fancy git prompt

-* the .bashrc's hardlink, so that whenever I change the original .bashrc, this one get's chaneg automatically !
+4 the .bashrc's hardlink, so that whenever I change the original .bashrc, this one get's chaneg automatically !